 Q: What are the purposes of Charter Schools?

 The purposes of charter schools are to: (1) improve student learning; (2) increase the choice of learning opportunities within the public school system; (3) create professional opportunities that will attract new teachers to the public school system; (4) establish a new form of accountability for public schools; and (5) encourage different and innovative learning methods.

 Q: How long have charter schools been in existence?

 The Texas Legislature authorized the establishment of charter schools in 1995, and some of the “first generation” charter schools have been in operation since the fall of 1996.

-Texas Leadership Charter Academy opened its doors in the fall of 2009.
+Texas Leadership Public Schools opened its doors in the fall of 2009.

 Yes.
 Four classes of charters are authorized by the Texas Education Code: (1) home-rule school district charters; (2) campus or campus program charters; (3) open-enrollment charters; and (4) college or university charters.
 There are currently no schools operating under home-rule school district charters.
 The boards of trustees of several independent school districts have granted campus or campus program charters.
 Most of the charter schools in Texas operate under open-enrollment charters which are granted by the State Board of Education.
 Two charters have been awarded to a senior university.
 The remainder of these FAQs will focus on open-enrollment charters, as the Texas Education Agency is more directly involved with these charters.

-Texas Leadership Charter Academy is an “open-enrollment charter” as listed under (3).
+Texas Leadership is an “open-enrollment charter” as listed under (3).